yourbase/yb/README.md

 `yb build all-the-things!`

 A build tool that makes working on projects much more delightful.
-Stop worrying about dependencies and keep your CI build process in-sync with your local development process.
+Stop worrying about dependencies, keep your CI build process in-sync with your local development process and onboard new team members with ease.

-It is kind of like docker, but with composable build-packs, configurable with YAML and that can be used in CIs or in remote builds.
+YB was created for complex repositories, including monorepos, and for projects with multiple team members.

 The primary features of the YB tooling are: